sdboyer/sdboyer.io/content/vgo/failure-modes.md

 | Bargain  | Moderate to prohibitive (depending on complexity of the change, and Carla's agreeableness to it) | Compatibility continuity is restored                         | Compatibility may be broken for anything already relying on `C@v1.0.0` | No         |
 | Ignore   | Zero                                                         | None                                                         | Any depender on `A` that updates `C`, whether by `vgo get -u` or adding `B`,  would silently get `C@v1.0.0`, a known-bad combination | Yes        |

 Refactor and Bargain will have manageable labor costs sometimes, but there's no guarantee.
-Other times, they could represent months of work.
+Other times, they could represent months of work (Also, they're both instances of [yak shaving](https://en.wiktionary.org/wiki/yak_shaving), except the larger goal isn't necessarily Aparna's).
 Ignore is free for Aparna, but lays a land mine for others.

 Ideally, Aparna would have a middle ground strategy here - a way of declaring the existence of this incompatibility that she has discovered, so that anything depending on A won't be surprised by it if they attempt to update `C`.
 Furthermore, it'd be ideal if that strategy had a low, predictable labor cost, and if the positive externalities consistently outweighed the negative ones.